Welcome to my Blog!

 “You bet!”
 I replied.

-And that’s how easy it was to become caught in a deadly Arctic blizzard.
+And that’s how I became caught up in a deadly Arctic blizzard.

-I was having coffee with a colleague at a restaurant in Inuvik, NWT, a town in Canada’s high Arctic, when the ever-gregarious Bryan Redding joined us.
+A colleague and I met for coffee at a restaurant in Inuvik, NWT, a town in Canada’s high Arctic, when the ever-gregarious Bryan Samson joined us.
 He’d become famous by then.
 Many called him a ‘white Inuit’.

 Bryan invited us to visit one of his close friends, an Inuit hunter, and the hunter’s family.
 The couple and their three children were part of a nomadic community.
 It moved along the coast of the western Arctic following the wildlife that provided them with food, clothing and meager incomes.
 Bryan said the community was just a few miles away.